Millie-Jackson/AiCore/DataCollectionPipeline/README.md

 ![image](https://user-images.githubusercontent.com/100158073/165974032-499039e8-4c97-48a0-bed5-ba5bd6aca19e.png)

 User Friendly ID:

 - Create a user friendly id by editing the recipe page url, removing the unnecessary characters with .repace and keeping the default id defined by the website
 - Used for debugging and catagorising
 (Recipe name -> 3 diget identifier)

 UUID:

 - Creates a system id using UUID, a 124 bit lable, use is standard in the industry

+![image](https://user-images.githubusercontent.com/100158073/176398340-3cac3d35-93cc-4b09-9259-052366b6418f.png)

 Scrapes Recipe Details:

-![image](https://user-images.githubusercontent.com/100158073/176398340-3cac3d35-93cc-4b09-9259-052366b6418f.png)

-Scrapes Recipe Details

 - Finds the element and downloads the text using .text
 - Finds the image container and stores the link for each image in a list